-It can be helpful for investors if they know how the product has performed in the past.
-However, it must also be made clear to them that the past performance does not say anything about the future performance.
-In this respect, a historical approach gives rise to the same problems as the current scenarios which are calculated on the basis of the past performance.
-Furthermore, past performance scenarios cause further problems with regard to OTC derivatives and many certificates, as well as bonds, since they do not exist for these instruments.
-No approach should be chosen that is not suitable for a large number of PRIIPs.
+It can be helpful for investors to know how the product has performed in the past.
+However, it must also be explained to them that the past performance of a product does not say anything about its future performance.
+In this respect, a historical approach leads to the same problems that exist with respect to the current scenarios as they are also calculated on the basis of past performances.
+In addition, past performance scenarios would not be appropriate with regard to OTC derivatives and many structured products, as well as bonds, since they do not exist for these instruments.
+No approach should be chosen which is not suitable for a large number of PRIIPs as this is clearly detrimental with respect to one of the main aims of the PRIIPs regulation, namely comparability.